osucovid/covid_capstone/README.md

 This version is separated into client and server folders.

 1. Clone repo with "git clone https://github.com/osucovid/covid_capstone.git"
 2. Vue runs client-side only.
-For the back end, install dependencies with 'run "npm i express cors mongodb nodemon body-parser"' in the server folder.
+For the back end, install dependencies with 'run "npm i express cors mongodb nodemon body-parser"' in the root folder.
 3. Within the client folder, install Vue with manual option.
   - Select: Babel, Router, CSS-Preprocessors, Linter / Formatter
   - Enable history mode